-Under CAA section 176(c), new transportation plans, programs, and projects, such as the construction of new highways, must "conform" to (i.e., be consistent with) motor vehicle emission budgets (MVEBs), the part of the state's air quality plan that addresses emissions from cars and trucks.
+Under CAA section 176(c), new transportation plans, programs, and projects, such as the addition of new highways, must "conform" to (i.e., be consistent with) motor vehicle emission budgets (MVEBs), the part of the state's air quality plan that addresses emissions from cars and trucks.
 Conformity to the SIP means that transportation activities will not cause new air quality violations, worsen existing violations, or delay timely attainment of the NAAQS or any interim milestones.
-If a transportation plan does not conform, most new projects that would expand the capacity of roadways cannot go forward.
+If a transportation plan does not conform, most new projects that would expand the capacity of roadways cannot move forward.
 Regulations at 40 CFR 93 set forth EPA policy, criteria, and procedures for demonstrating and assuring conformity of such transportation activities to a SIP.
 Transportation conformity is a requirement for both nonattainment and maintenance areas.

 Under the CAA, states submit, at various times, control strategy SIPs and maintenance plans for nonattainment areas.
 These control strategy SIPs (e.g., attainment demonstrations) and maintenance plans create MVEBs for criteria pollutants and/or their precursors to address pollution from cars and trucks.
 Per 40 CFR 93, a MVEB must be established for the last year of the maintenance plan.
 A state may adopt MVEBs for other years as well.
 The MVEB is the portion of the total allowable emissions in the maintenance demonstration that is allocated to highway and transit vehicle use and emissions (see 40 CFR 93.101).
 The MVEB serves as a ceiling on emissions from an area's planned transportation system.
-For PM{2.5} nonattainment and maintenance areas, MVEBs must be established for direct PM{2.5} emissions and for NO_x emissions (on-road mobile source SO2 emissions are judged to be insignificant contributors to ambient PM{2.5} levels).
+For PM2.5 nonattainment and maintenance areas, MVEBs must be established for direct PM2.5 emissions and for NOx emissions.
 The MVEB concept is further explained in the preamble to the November 24, 1993, Transportation Conformity Rule (58 FR 62188).
 The preamble also describes how to establish the MVEB in the SIP and how to revise the MVEB.